moteer/DE-313019-database-basics/07_dabase_basics/exercises.Exercise1.md

+## Bitte installiert MariaDB Server und einen beliebigen dazu passenden Client, so dass ihr das world.sql script lokal auf eurem Laptop ausführen könnt. (siehe auch SQL.pdf)
-## For the following tasks are used with the world database
+## The following tasks are used with the world database

 (execute the world.sql script first in order to query it ;)